grafana/grafana/docs/sources/features/datasources/loki.md

 ### Derived fields

-Derived fields configuration allow you to add additional fields parsed from the log message and optionally add link that uses the value of the field.
-This can be used for example to link to trace in your tracing backend from your logs or user profile page if userId is present int the log line.
-They are then showed in the [log details](/features/explore/#labels-and-parsed-fields)
+The Derived Fields configuration allows you to:
+* Add fields parsed from the log message.
+* Add a link that uses the value of the field.

+You can use this functionality to link to your tracing backend directly from your logs, or link to a user profile page if a userId is present in the log line.

+They are shown in the [log details](/features/explore/#labels-and-parsed-fields).
 {{< docs-imagebox img="/img/docs/v65/loki_derived_fields.png" class="docs-image--no-shadow" caption="Screenshot of the derived fields configuration" >}}
 Each derived field consists of:
 - Name: will be shown in the log details as label